Creepy Site Claims To Reveal Torrenting Histories

 It's not clear whether this site is really revealing the information it claims to -- or whether it can filter out the fake IP addresses provided by many downloaders.
 But putting that aside, it does raise an important question.
 Is it technologically possible to build a site that tracks and reveals torrenting histories based on IP addresses?

-Nice little malware trick (Score:2)
+Nice little malware trick (Score:4, Informative)

 There is also a nasty little "Track Downloads" feature that lets you send a "trick URL" to somebody else.
 When they click on the URL -- thinking its something cool on Facebook, Twitter or the general internet -- THEY see what they URL promised,